inaimathi/cl-notebook/README.md

 ##### Features (not necessarily in priority order)
 ######## Back-end
+- If there are no existing notebooks, we should write a default scratch book with some initial instructions
 - Add flag to single out cells that have changed since last being successfully evaluated
 	- Such cells should be updated at load time rather than just re-evaluated
 	- Think a bit more about this.
 If the given cell randomly generates some content, it'll actually be changed on each load.